 Specifications #

-Yes, If Key does create a T/F branch.
+- Creates a True or False Branch?: Yes, If Key does create a True/False branch.

-Desired key must be pressed down and held to function; tapping the key will not work (or work well).
+The desired key must be pressed and held to function properly.
+Tapping the key will not activate it, or it may not work well.

 Example of Use #